Dedicated Support Staff

 You may reach Stephanie at sqc9@psu.edu.

-Tom Weber Director of Information Technology
+Tom Weber Director of Operations

 Tom joined the Schreyer Honors College in December 2008.
 Tom grew up on a dairy farm in eastern Pennsylvania, graduated from Penn State with a bachelor of science degree in agricultural engineering, and spent more than 24 years providing technology services to the College of Agricultural Sciences at Penn State.
 During his time with the College of Ag, he played key roles in the creation of its computer infrastructure.
 He was also on the team that developed PEN*PAGES, one of the first electronic public information sources for Cooperative Extension information in the country.